Yang Xiuzhu: Evasion, capture, and aftermath

 Yang evaded Chinese authorities and fled overseas from Shanghai on April 20, 2003, with her daughter, son-in-law and grandson.
 According to the Central Commission for Discipline Inspection, she stood accused of embezzling 250 million yuan ($36.3 million).
 Before that, Yang bought a 5-storey building in Manhattan in 1996.
 On May 13, 2003, Yang was investigated by a prosecutor.
 Subsequently, she was expelled from the Communist Party on June 23.

-It was later discovered that Yang had lived in many different countries, including Hong Kong, Singapore, France, the Netherlands, Italy and the United States, to avoid punishment.
+It was later discovered that Yang had lived in many different places, including Hong Kong, Singapore, France, the Netherlands, Italy and the United States, to avoid punishment.
 In 2005, she was detained by Dutch authorities.
 Yang had also applied to gain asylum in France and the Netherlands, but these applications had been rejected.

 In 2014, Yang was detained in the United States for violations of immigration regulations.
 She tried to enter the country using a counterfeit Dutch passport.
 Later, Yang was detained in the correctional facility of Hudson County, New Jersey, according to the U.S. Immigration and Customs Enforcement.
 On September 28, 2014, Xinhua News Agency reported that Yang's extradition has been initiated.
 She was listed as one of the five most-wanted fugitives subject to "advanced negotiations" between China and the US as both sides attempted to speed up the extradition process.

 In April 2015, the CCDI released China's 100 most-wanted fugitive list, in which Yang was ranked first.
 In June, Yang applied for political asylum in the United States while still detained.
 In July 2016, she cancelled her political asylum application and decided to accept the punishment from Chinese law enforcement "unconditionally".

 Yang's driver, Yang Shenghua, had also been convicted of corruption in 2003 and fled to Germany.
 Yang Shenghua was the former husband of Hu Jie, the current wife of comedian Zhou Libo.
 Yang's brother, Yang Shenghua, was reprimanded in connection to her corruption case.
 Over one hundred officials linked to her network were investigated.